ReeveVanneman/occupations/README.md

 notupper= text words that are coded as jobs only if they are all lower case (e.g., potter)
 mustbeupper= words that are coded as jobs only if the first letter is upper case (e.g., General)
 These are now two python lists initialized in jobs.py, but they would probably be more flexible if maintained as external files.

+- abbreviations.json (obsolete, dropped, now incorporated into jobs.py)
+= abbreviations whose periods would confuse the sentencing algorithm.
+(e.g., U.S.A. is replaced with USA)

 ## output files:
 ( "XX" below is the prefix arg, e.g., NYT )